After Winning The World Series, Red Sox Fans In Dodger Stadium Celebrating By Chanting ‘Yankees Suck’

-Boston Red Sox fans never forget what’s deepest in their heart, even minutes after winning the World Series — hating the Yankees.
+Boston Red Sox fans never forget what’s deepest in their heart, even minutes after winning the World Series: hating the Yankees.

-As Fox returned for its broadcast for Game 5 of the World Series in the moments after the Red Sox clinched the series, the many Boston fans scattered throughout Dodger Field could be heard in unison for a chant of “Yankees suck!”
+As Fox returned for its broadcast for Game 5 of the World Series in the moments after the Red Sox clinched the series, the many Boston fans scattered throughout Dodger Stadium could be heard in unison for a chant of “Yankees suck!”
 The moment was a hit with baseball fans, many of whom took to Twitter to laugh at how Red Sox fans never seem to forget their top rivals.

 Red Sox fans were very well represented in Los Angeles throughout the World Series, with a large contingent of Boston faithful cheering their team on and at times rivaling the Dodger fan counterparts.
-The Red Sox fans were also quick to break out the “Yankees suck” chant during the series, with Jon Heyman noting that fans burst into the chant after winning Game 4 and Barstool Sports hearing Red Sox fans using the chant throughout Game 5 as well.
+The Red Sox fans were also quick to break out the “Yankees suck” chant during the series, with Jon Heyman tweeting that fans burst into the chant after winning Game 4 and Barstool Sports hearing Red Sox fans using the chant throughout Game 5 as well.

 “YANKEES SUCK” is all you can hear in Dodger Stadium right now pic.twitter.com/IwR0RNfJBk